liseda-lab/Supervised-SS/README.md

 **NOTE**: OpenKE is only implemented for Linux system.

-#### Using Biomedical Benchmark Datasets

-The default parameters given by OpenKE were used.
+The default parameters given by OpenKE are used.
-Run the command to calculate the embeddings for each protein using OpenKE implementation for 2 embedding methods (TransE, distMult):
 ```
 python3 SS_Embedding_Calculation/run_OpenKEmodel.py
 ```

-For each protein dataset, this command creates **3 embedding files** (one for each GO semantic apect: biological_process, cellular_component aspect, molecular_function) and place them in [SS_Embedding_Calculation/Embeddings/datasetname/aspect](https://github.com/ritatsousa/Supervised-SS/tree/master/SS_Embedding_Calculation/Embeddings) folder.
+For each dataset, this command creates **embedding files** (one for each semantic aspect) and place them in [SS_Embedding_Calculation/Embeddings/datasetname/aspect](https://github.com/ritatsousa/Supervised-SS/tree/master/SS_Embedding_Calculation/Embeddings) folder.

-For each gene dataset, this command creates **4 embedding files** (4 semantic aspects: HPO, biological_process, cellular_component aspect, molecular_function) and place them in [SS_Embedding_Calculation/Embeddings/datasetname/aspect](https://github.com/ritatsousa/Supervised-SS/tree/master/SS_Embedding_Calculation/Embeddings) folder.

 The description of the embedding text file is in [SS_Embedding_Calculation/Embeddings/Embeddings_format.txt](https://github.com/ritatsousa/Supervised-SS/blob/master/SS_Embedding_Calculation/Embeddings/Embeddings_format.txt) file.
 The filename is in the format “Embeddings_datasetname_method_aspect.txt”.